jarekstrzele/obsidian_notes/HASKELL/for_great_good/5 Higher order functions.md

 ==Every functions in Haskell officially only takes one parameter!!==

 If a function accepts several parameters is **curried function**

+>[!info] parially applied function
+>a function that takes as many parameters as we left out

 ```haskell
 ghci> max 4 5
 5